basbruss/adaptive-cover/README.md

 ### Climate mode

 This mode calculates the position based on extra parameters for presence, indoor temperature, minimal comfort temperature, maximum comfort temperature and weather (optional).
-This mode is split up in two types of strategies.
+This mode is split up in two types of strategies; [Presence](https://github.com/basbruss/adaptive-cover?tab=readme-ov-file#presence) and [No Presence](https://github.com/basbruss/adaptive-cover?tab=readme-ov-file#no-presence).

 #### No Presence